AcademySoftwareFoundation/OpenImageIO/src/doc/imageioapi.rst

 These helper functions are not part of any other OpenImageIO class, they just exist in the OpenImageIO namespace as general utilities.
-(See sec-pythonmiscapi_ for the corresponding Python bindings.)
+(See :ref:`sec-pythonmiscapi` for the corresponding Python bindings.)

 .. doxygenfunction:: OIIO::attribute(string_view, TypeDesc, const void *)